top of page

-The dogs we bring in are all in serious danger of losing their lives due to overpopulation in L.A. shelters.
+The dogs we bring in are all in serious danger of losing their lives due to overpopulation and overcrowding in L.A. shelters.

-Although our dogs don't expect much - they just want to be loved valued, we get it, you may have lots of questions before you let this four legged friend crash at your pad
+Although our dogs don't expect much - they just want to be loved, we will guide you through the whole process:

 The time varies depending on the rescue dog.
 The typical duration is two months.
 In rare, severe medical cases, dogs might be fostered up to one year.

-Nothing at all!
-All expenses involving vet care, medicine, food and supplies are covered by Paws of L.A.
+All expenses involving vet care, medicine, food, and supplies are covered by Paws of L.A.
 Rescue.

-Can I choose which dog I want to foster?
+Can I choose what kind of dog I get?

 After completing out the Foster Application and consulting with our Foster Coordinator, the assigned coordinator will work with you to coordinate the right dog for your home and lifestyle.

-We have Adoption Coordinators who vets and screen all adoption applicants before arranging the meet and greets, home checks and finalizing the adoption contract.
-However, we rely and LOVE and welcome our fosters' input.
+We have Adoption Coordinators who vet and screen all adoption applicants before arranging the meet and greets home checks and finalizing the adoption contract.
+However, we LOVE and welcome our fosters' input.
 After all, they know their foster dog the best!